What is High Intensity Interval Training (HIIT)?

 The Beginners Workout – 10 Second Sprints

-Here we want to learn the system and condition our body for intense interval training.
-A couple weeks of beginner training should be enough for any experienced athlete to move on to the intermediate workout.
+Here we want to learn the system and condition our bodies for intense interval training.
+A couple of weeks of beginner training should be enough for an experienced athlete to move on to the intermediate workout.
 Utilizes a 9:1 ratio of rest to max intensity.

 Frequency: 1 HIIT workout per week.